-TI/STD testing can be performed by an RN or provider in Primary Care or Gynecology.
+Sexually transmitted infections and diseases can be confusing.
+We've put together an overview about STIs/STDs for your review.
+When you're ready to be tested, STI/STD testing can be performed by an RN or provider in Primary Care or Gynecology.
 STI/STD testing involves different types of tests depending on which infection is being tested.
 These tests can include urine, blood and/or vagina/rectal/oral swabs.

 Make an appointment to be tested.
 If you're asymptomatic, you can schedule an appointment online to be screened for STIs by an RN.
 RNs generally have more availability so they can more readily provide testing at a day and time that fits your schedule.

-Campus Health offers testing for the following STIs/STDs:
+Campus Health offers STIs/STD testing for:

 - Human Immunodeficiency Virus (HIV)